CarolPachar/CarolPachar.github.io/_posts/2025-12-02-The-Normalization-Advantage.md

 Let each node represent a gene.
 We know the values of the function at some of the nodes, or genes (0 and 1).
 We want to guess the values of the function at other nodes.
 We know that some of these genes interact with each other.
 A scientist might be trying to figure out which genes might be implicated in a disease (e.g., diabetes).
-By using the known values of two genes (gene CDC27 with a value of 0 means that it’s not implicated in diabetes while gene ANAPC10 with a value of 1 means that it’s certain to be implicated in diabetes), we can use the Laplacian matrix to calculate the other gene’s probability of being related to the disease (Spielman, 2017).
+By using the known values of two genes (gene CDC27 with a value of 0 means that it’s not implicated in diabetes while gene ANAPC10 with a value of 1 means that it’s certain to be implicated in diabetes), we can use the Laplacian matrix to calculate the other gene’s probability of being related to the disease (Spielman, 2017, 4:54-8:19).

 ![]

 ## Which Matrix is Better to Use?
-In most literature reviews, when an author is using a laplacian matrix, they tend to just call it the "graph Laplacian".
-However, I believe that a more precise distinction is necessary: there are two types of laplacian matrices: the Unnormalized Laplacian matrix and the Normalized Laplacian matrix (von Luxburg, 2007).
-When an author says that they're using a laplacian matrix, it's usually one of these matrices.
+There are two types of laplacian matrices: the Unnormalized Laplacian matrix and the Normalized Laplacian matrix (von Luxburg, 2007, p.
+397-398).
+In literature review, when an author says that they're using a laplacian matrix, it's usually one of these matrices (von Luxburg, 2007, p.
+397).

 This brings us to the question: which matrix is better to use for spectral clustering?